 Graduate Catalog 2017-2018

 The College of Staten Island is a four-year, senior college of The City University of New York that offers exceptional opportunities to all its students.
-A Doctoral degree in Physical Therapy is offered in Physical Therapy (DPT).
-The Master’s degree is awarded in selected fields of study: Accounting (MS); Biology (MS); Business Management (MS); Cinema and Media Studies (MA); Computer Science (MS); Education: Childhood (Elementary) Education (MSEd); Adolescence (Secondary) Education (MSEd); Special Education (MSEd); Special Education Adolescence Generalist (7-12) (MSEd); English (MA); Environmental Science (MS); History (MA); Liberal Studies (MA); Neuroscience, Clinical Mental Health Counseling (MA); Mental Retardation, and Developmental Disabilities (MS); Nursing: Adult Health Nursing (MS) and Gerontological Nursing (MS); and Social Work (MSW).
-Post-Master’s Advanced Certificates are awarded in Leadership in Education, Adult Health Nursing, Cultural Competence, Gerontological Nursing, and Nursing Education.
+A Doctoral degree in Physical Therapy is offered in Physical Therapy (DPT) and a Doctoral degree in Nursing (DNP).
+The Master’s degree is awarded in selected fields of study: Accounting (MS); Biology (MS); Business Management (MS); Cinema and Media Studies (MA); Computer Science (MS); Education: Childhood (Elementary) Education (MSEd); Engineering (Electrical Engineering) (ME), Adolescence (Secondary) Education (MSEd); Special Education (MSEd); Special Education Adolescence Generalist (7-12) (MSEd); English (MA); Environmental Science (MS); History (MA); Liberal Studies (MA); Clinical Mental Health Counseling (MA); Neuroscience, Mental Retardation, and Developmental Disabilities (MS); Nursing: Adult Health Nursing (MS) and Gerontological Nursing (MS); Social Work (MSW), and Teaching of English to Speakers of Other Languages (TESOL) (MSEd).
+Post-Master’s Advanced Certificates are awarded in Adult Health Nursing, Cultural Competence, Gerontological Nursing, Leadership in Education, Teaching of English to Speakers of Other Languages (TESOL), and Nursing Education.
+Advanced Certificates are awarded in Autism Spectrum Disorders, and Business Analytics of Large-Scale Data.

 The academic year follows a two-semester pattern, with a separate summer session.
 Classes are scheduled days, evenings, and weekends.